Vivienne Sedgley

 • R (Democracy Newham Limited) v London Borough of Newham [2021] EWHC 150 (Admin) concerning the effects of Covid-19 legislation;

-• X v X: Application for relief from a criminal offences concerning election expenditure;
+• X v X: Application for relief from criminal offences concerning election expenditure;

 • R v D: Injunction following disciplinary action by a political party.

-Vivienne specialises in local government law and acts both for claimants and defendants.
+Vivienne works extensively in local authority matters, for both claimants and defendants.

-She well understands the pressures and challenges facing local government, having worked extensively in-house and as a consultant for Bevan Brittan LLP.
+She well understands the pressures and challenges facing local government, having worked extensively in-house and as a consultant for specialist local government solicitors.

 Her work includes matters as varied as heraldry, flag-flying and cemeteries.
 She is often called upon to advise on decision-making reports and claims for judicial or statutory review.
 Her recent instructions include: